olywoolsey/Notes/Networks/DNS.md

 - Cache is checked before the root DNS server is used
 - Can cache IP addresses for TLD servers, bypassing the need to access the root server If a query is successful:
-The returned DNS message will include a TTL, or a
+- The returned DNS message will include a TTL, or a time-to-live.
-time-to-live.
-Will cache until the TTL expires, typically days
+- Will cache until the TTL expires, typically days
+If a query is unsuccessful:
+- Overhead for unknown domains is greater as requires exhaustive search
+- Caching avoids repeat of this overhead
+- In this instance, typically has a shorted TLL, or the order of hours
 ## Terminal Commands

 | Command               | Reason                                                                                                     |